anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

   Section 3.2. of {{I-D.ietf-lamps-lightweight-cmp-profile}} using the IDevID secret.

-* When the Cert Response from the RA/CA is not available and if polling is supported, the registrar SHALL a Cert Waiting Response as specified in Sections 4.4 and 5.1.2 of {{I-D.ietf-lamps-lightweight-cmp-profile}}.
+* When the Cert Response from the RA/CA is not available and if polling is supported, the registrar SHALL return a Cert Waiting Response as specified in Sections 4.4 and 5.1.2 of {{I-D.ietf-lamps-lightweight-cmp-profile}}.

 * As far as requesting CA certificates or certificate request attributes is supported,